Contemporary worship

 Contemporary worship is a form of Christian worship that emerged within Western evangelical Protestantism in the 20th century.
 It was originally confined to the charismatic movement, but is now found in a wide range of churches, including many which do not subscribe to a charismatic theology.
-Contemporary worship uses contemporary worship music in an informal setting.
+In many evangelical churches (usually Baptist, Methodist, Quaker, Pentecostal, and nondenominational Christian), contemporary worship uses contemporary worship music in an informal setting.
 Congregational singing typically comprises a greater proportion of the service than in conventional forms of worship.
-Where contemporary worship is practiced in churches with a liturgical tradition, elements of the liturgy are frequently kept to a minimum.
+Where contemporary worship is practiced in churches with a liturgical tradition (Roman Catholicism and Evangelical-Lutheranism), elements of the liturgy are retained while the music sung is accompanied by guitars and drums, rather than the traditional organ or piano.
 The terms historic worship, traditional worship or liturgical worship are sometimes used to describe conventional worship forms and distinguish them from contemporary worship.

 History

 The contemporary worship phenomenon emerged from the Jesus Movement in North America in the 1960s and the "Charismatic Renewal Movement" in Australia and New Zealand during the 1970s and 1980s.
+During the 1970s and 1980s, contemporary forms of congregational worship developed through both evangelical and Pentecostal-charismatic movements.
+Scholars have distinguished between a “praise and worship” stream associated particularly with Pentecostal and charismatic Christianity and a “contemporary worship” stream that emphasized adapting worship practices to reach people outside established churches.
+These traditions increasingly influenced one another as contemporary worship developed.

+Contemporary worship became increasingly widespread among evangelical churches during the 1990s.
+Its expansion was associated with the growth of the Christian music industry, the adoption of new technologies in congregational worship, and debates within churches over traditional and contemporary musical styles, sometimes referred to as the “worship wars.”

+Some congregations responded to differing preferences over worship styles by offering separate traditional and contemporary services.
+This arrangement became particularly significant in some mainline Protestant congregations, allowing different musical repertoires and worship styles to coexist within the same church.

 The function of music in services, the style of songs, their performance, the explicit theology of the lyrics, and the theology implied by these aspects distinguish “contemporary worship” from traditional worship in practice, and theological background.
 Contemporary worship music takes a significant part of the service time and repetition of phrases reinforces the theological content of the service.
 The impact is heightened as creeds and formal prayers are seldom used.
 Theologically, contemporary worship music is influenced by Pentecostal and evangelical theologies.
 However, the phenomenon has influenced all major denominations to some degree.
 There is a wide variety in practice between churches.

 Contemporary worship is intrinsically related to the contemporary Christian music industry.